cran-task-views/ChemPhys/ChemPhys.md

 -   A desired number of robust principal components can be computed with the `r pkg("pcaPP")` package.
 The package
     `r pkg("elasticnet")` is applicable to sparse PCA.
--   The `r pkg("subselect")` provides a collection of functions which assess the quality of variable subsets as surrogates for a full data set.
 -   The package `r pkg("mdatools")` provides functions for PCA analysis.
 The functions work both with conventional datasets as well as with images, including spectral images.
     A randomized version of PCA can be used to speed up calculations for large datasets.